navindevan/navindevan/README.md

 ## About Me

-I'm Naveen Kumar M, with over 12 years of industry experience, I am a seasoned Software Engineer at Bank of America, where I specialize in designing and developing ETL SSIS packages to meet diverse business requirements.
-My expertise extends to working with MS SQL Server, T-SQL, and Azure Data Factory.
-I possess a robust background in data warehousing, database design, and modeling.
-My drive to stay current with industry advancements ensures I bring the best solutions to the table.
+Hello!
+I'm Naveen Kumar M, a seasoned IT professional with 13 years of extensive experience in the industry.
+As a Data Engineer, I specialize in ETL processes, SQL Server, and Azure, with a strong focus on designing and developing robust databases and ETL solutions.
+My expertise spans across data warehousing, database design, and data modeling, allowing me to transform complex data into valuable insights.

+Beyond my professional work, I am passionate about sharing knowledge and fostering a community of learners.
+I am an active speaker and technical blogger, contributing to platforms like C#Corner, Medium, and DZone.
+My enthusiasm for data drives me to continuously explore and innovate in the field, making me a dedicated data enthusiast.

 ## Achievements